 - Cochlear Scholarships.
 The company behind the popular Cochlear implantable hearing solutions offers scholarships to students who use their products.
 To be eligible, you must be a Cochlear Nucleus, Baha, or Osia recipient.
 You’ll also need to have at least a 3.0 unweighted GPA.
 If you win one of these scholarships, you’ll receive $2,000 per year for up to four consecutive years.

 - George H. Nofer Scholarship for Law and Public Policy.
 This annual scholarship program provides three law and public policy graduate students with awards of up to $5,000 each.
-You must have hearing loss that is bilateral and in the moderately severe to profound range to be eligible for this award.
+To qualify for this award, you must have bilateral hearing loss in the moderately severe to profound range.
 You must also use listening and spoken language (LSL) as your primary mode of communication.

 - Google Lime Scholarship.
-Computer science students can earn up to $10,000 if they’re studying in the United States and $5,000 if they’re studying in Canada with this scholarship.
-Take note that only students who are currently enrolled in undergraduate, graduate, or doctorate programs can apply — high school students are not eligible.
+With this scholarship, computer science students can earn up to $10,000 if they’re studying in the United States and $5,000 if they’re studying in Canada.
+Only students currently enrolled in undergraduate, graduate, or doctorate programs can apply — high school students are not eligible.

 - John Lepping Memorial Scholarship.
 This scholarship awards up to $5,000 to students with disabilities who reside in New York, New Jersey, or Pennsylvania.
 There are no GPA requirements, though you will need to submit an official school transcript and three letters of recommendation from non-family members.